alecjonas/Forecasting_Walmart_Sales/README.md

 # Forecasting Walmart Sales

 ## Question
-How accurately can I predict Walmart sales down to the day?
+Given a data set with five and a half years of product sales, how accurately can I predict Walmart sales down to the day?

 ## Introduction
 In 2019, Walmart was the largest retailer in sales beating second place by more than three times (Amazon).
 Behind the scenes, a massive support operation is conducted in order to make sure customer demand is met with appropriate customer service and supply of product.

 The goal of my project is to use real Walmart data to build a forecasting model that can accurately predict sales for any given product in any given month.
 The application of this model will allow for better customer service and increased sales.
 It also will allow for a better understanding of the trend and seasonality of Walmart's business.
 This information will be able to help staff departments in order to meet customer demand, and also make sure that the appropriate supply from vendors is maintained to meet that demand.
-The information to be gained from this model have vast benefits and has a wide breadth of usage.
+The information to be gained from this model has many benefits and a wide breadth of application.

 The complexities of this model are vast for a multitude of reasons.
 The future contains an element of unpredictability.
 However, elements can be extrapolated from historical data which can be used to make predictions about the future.
-For example, I analyzed the overall sales trend for Walmart in addition to seasonality of sales (i.e. do some products sell better in summer than winter).
-Additionally, I put a lot of thought into figuring out how to not only forecast, but also apply that prediction to a monthly distribution that can estimate daily product sales.
 My methodology, analysis, and results will be explored in the remainder of this report.

 ## Data
 The data set comes from Kaggle.com.
 It contains three files: 1) The training set (to be discussed), 2) A Calendar, and 3) a list of products and their sales price.
 The data set covers sales from Jan 2011- April 2016.

 The majority of my work was done in the training data set.
-This file contains a data set, which is 30490 rows by 1919 columns.
+This file contains a data set, which is 30,490 rows by 1,919 columns.
 This means that there are 30,490 individual products and 1,913 days of sales for each product.
 The remaining six columns include a product id, item id, department id, , category id, store id, and state id.
 The data set contains product information from 3 states (California, Texas, and Wisconsin), 3 categories of products (Food, Hobby, and Household), 7 departments (3 for the Food category, and 2 each for Hobby and Household), and 10 stores (4 in CA, and 3 in TX/WI).
 It's also important to note that Walmart anonymized their data so product IDs do not give much information about the actual product.

 ## Forecasting Methodology
 For this project, I used time series analysis.
 While there are several methods to forecast using time series, I used a trend and seasonality approach.
 In a given category, I made a line of best fit and set that as the trend.
 I then extrapolated the seasonality, which remains constant over time, and added in that component to the trend depending on which month I was forecasting.
 I also decided to forecast on the monthly sales, as opposed to the daily sales, in order to smooth the trend and seasonality.